awnumar/gravity/README.md

 The `Scrypt` key deriviation function is used - with `N = 2^20` for the encryption key and `N = 2^18` for hashing the identifier.

+This means that the brute-force attack described above becomes infeasable for any non-trivial identifier.

 ### Encryption

 Rolling your own crypto is bad.
 That's why Pocket uses the excellent NaCl library's symmetric encryption functions.
 That's `xSalsa20` with a `Poly1305 MAC` for authenticity and integrity.